 Two completely different conditions, but the humble beetroot can help prevent or slow progress of both of these conditions.

-Due to the mineral silica contained within it, beetroot helps the body to utilise calcium.
+Due to the mineral silica contained within it, beetroot helps the body to utilize calcium.
 This is an important component for bone growth, and bone health, also reducing the risk of osteoporosis.

 of which Sugar